 - News on Dementia

 Matthew P. Frosch, MD, PhD

-Title: Director, Neuropathology Service, Massachusetts General Hospital & Director, Neuropathology Core, Massachusetts Alzheimer's Disease Research Center & Lawrence J. Henderson Associate Professor of Pathology and Health Sciences and Technology (HST), Harvard Medical School
+Title: Director, Neuropathology Service, Massachusetts General Hospital & Director, C.S.
+Kubik Laboratory for Neuropathology, Massachusetts General Hospital & Director, Neuropathology Core, Massachusetts Alzheimer's Disease Research Center & Lawrence J. Henderson Associate Professor of Pathology and Health Sciences and Technology (HST), Harvard Medical School

 Telephone: (617) 726-5156

 Dr. Frosch is the Lawrence J. Henderson Associate Professor of Pathology at Harvard Medical School and the Director of the C.S.
 Kubik Laboratory for Neuropathology at Massachusetts General Hospital.
 He is board certified in Anatomic Pathology and Neuropathology, directs the MGH Neuropathology Training Program and is Associate Director of the MGH Pathology Training Program (Research Training).
 He has been an active diagnostic neuropathologist, handling surgical and autopsy diagnoses for more than 20 years and has served as Core Leader of the Neuropathology Core of the Massachusetts ADRC since 2008.
 He has served a prior term on the ADC Neuropathology Core Steering Committee; when chair of that committee, he used the annual meeting to explore problematic areas in the then-current diagnostic scheme for assessing AD lesions.
 This exercise helped lead to the establishment of the working group for the 2012 NIA-Alzheimer Association Criteria.
 Dr. Frosch was an active participant in the formulation of the new guidelines and a coauthor of the final recommendations.